 During term 6, we also teach our Relationships, Health & Sex Education (RHE) lessons, also a part of Jigsaw.
 Each year, we inform parents of these lessons and invite them in to present the materials beforehand so that parents are aware of what content is being shared with each year group.
 Teachers are given refresher training each year to ensure that the lessons are delivered faithfully and sensitively.

-You may find the following guides useful for finding out more about the RHE curriculum please
+You may find the guides below useful for finding out more about the RHE curriculum.